Introduction

 Equipment:

-- Choose the right electrode holders (as short as possible).
+- Select the correct electrode holders (as short as possible).

-- Accurately align the position of the electrode holders and tips.
+- Carefully align the position of the electrode holders and tips.

-- The tips of the electrodes must be convex (roughly shape with a file, fine-tune the shape with a grinder).
+- The tips of the electrodes should be convex (roughly shape with a file, refine the shape with a grinding tool).

 Body:

-- Make sure that the flanges to be joined are perfectly aligned with each other.
+- Make sure that the flanges to be connected are perfectly aligned with each other.

 - Prepare a clean metal surface at the joint (inside and outside).

-- Make a test weld on a piece of material covered with welding paste.
+- Perform a test weld on a sample of material coated with welding paste.

-- If any metal elements are placed between the electrode holders, there will be a loss of induction and, consequently, power (current adjustment
+- If there are any metal elements between the electrode holders, there will be a loss of induction and, consequently, power (current regulation

-- For high strength low alloy steel, power adjustment is required.
+- High strength low alloy steel requires power adjustment.

-- Re-welding over old welds often leads to poor weld quality.
+- Re-welding over old weld sites often results in poor weld quality.

-- Hold the electrode tips at an angle to the contact surface as close to 90°as possible.
+- Keep the electrode tips at an angle to the contact surface as close to 90° as possible.

-- Maintain pressure on the electrodes for a short time after welding is complete.
+- Maintain pressure on the electrodes for a short period of time after welding is completed.

-NOTE: Cool the electrodes in water after approximately 10 spot welds to ensure proper welding quality (no need for cooled electrodes).
+NOTE: Cool the electrodes in water after approximately 10 spot welds to ensure the required weld quality (no need for cooled electrodes).

-- Electrodes work best if they are convex.
-Regularly clean the contact surface of the electrodes.
+- Electrodes work best if they have a convex shape.
+Clean the contact surface of the electrodes regularly.

 Resistance spot welding of panels when the total thickness is 3 mm or more

-To repair all modern Ford vehicles, resistance spot welding equipment must be able to reliably weld galvanized and high strength steel panels with three or more layers, up to a total thickness of 5 mm.
-If these requirements are not met, puddling should be used for safety reasons.
-Electrical specifications (current, resistance, heat) resistance spot welding equipment differ depending on the type of equipment.
-Therefore, with regard to the actual characteristics of the welding process, it is important to follow the equipment manufacturer's instructions.
+For all modern Ford vehicles, the resistance spot welding equipment must be capable of reliably welding galvanized panels and high-strength steel panels with three or more layers, up to 5 mm in total thickness.
+If these requirements are not met, puddling welding should be used for safety reasons.
+The electrical specifications (current, resistance, heat) of the resistance spot welding equipment vary depending on the type of equipment.
+Therefore, it is important to follow the equipment manufacturer's instructions for the actual welding process characteristics.

 MIG/MAG welding